Frequently Asked Questions

 We generally test the patient for the presence of mycotoxins in their urine.
 The major health threat of mycotoxins is due to the toxins being released into the environment.
 Patients can, however, develop actual fungal infections from a mold that is present in the building.
 This generally occurs in patients with impaired immune systems (e.g., HIV, Cancer, Transplant) and is generally rare in people who are not immunocompromised.
 Mycotoxins have the potential for both acute and chronic health effects via ingestion, skin contact, and inhalation.
 These toxins can enter the bloodstream and lymphatic system; they inhibit protein synthesis, damage macrophage systems, inhibit particle clearance of the lung, and increase sensitivity to bacterial endotoxins.

-RealTime Labs tests the indoor environment for both fungal spores using the ERMI Test developed by the EPA (Environmental Relative Moldiness Index) and mycotoxins.
+RealTime Labs tests the indoor environment for both fungal spores and Mycotoxins using the EMMA Test.

 Why can’t you test for mycotoxins and mold inside my body?

 At RTL, we generally test for mycotoxins in urine, sputum, BAL and nasal wash.
 It is, however, also possible to test tissue samples.
 Your physician would need to consult with our Medical Team to discuss preparation of the tissue.
-For mold, we can test sputum, nasal washes, tissue, BAL and urine, in the case of suspected Candida.
+For mold, we can test sputum, nasal washes, tissue, BAL and urine, in the case of suspected Candida or Aspergillus.

 Which mycotoxins do we test for?